 c.
 Convertible debt or preferred stock that by its terms either must be redeemed by the issuing entity or is redeemable at the option of the investor.

-LI 3 for information on the accounting for investments in debt securities.
+Securities that are legally equity interests may meet the definition of a debt security.
+For example, preferred stock that is mandatorily redeemable by the issuer or that can be redeemed at the option of the holder may be accounted for as a debt security.
+See LI 3 for information on the accounting for investments in debt securities.
 The definition of an equity security also includes the right to acquire an ownership interest in an entity (e.g., warrants and forward purchase contracts) or dispose of an ownership interest in an entity (e.g., put options and forward sale contracts) at fixed or determinable prices.
-See
+See LI 2.2.4.1 for additional guidance.

 Question LI 2-1 discusses whether an equity security issued by a mutual fund holding only US government debt should be accounted for as an equity security or a debt security.